fahadfoysal/task_manager/README.md

 python manage.py runserver
 ```

--   Open your browser with following url http://127.0.0.1:8000/admin
+-   Open your browser with the following URL http://127.0.0.1:8000/admin

--   Login with your create superuser account and explore and mange as the admin.
+-   Login with your created superuser account and explore and manage as the admin.

 ## API Details